jk123/etcnet-solar-/README.md

     * Fixes the Domain Search background area on the homepage.
     * Darkens the "Breadcrumb" bar (Secondary Header).

-## Installation

-1. Download the `custom.css` file from this repository.
-2. Log in to your server (via FTP or File Manager).
-3. Navigate to the directory:
-    ```
-    /path_to_whmcs/templates/twenty-one/css/
-    ```
-4. Upload the `custom.css` file to this folder.
-    * *Note:* If a `custom.css` file already exists, backup your current file and append the content of this file to the end, or replace it entirely if preferred.

-## Usage (Important!)

-For the changes to take effect, you **must** clear the WHMCS internal cache.
-Simply refreshing your browser is usually not enough.

-1. Log in to the WHMCS Admin Area.
-2. Go to **Utilities** > **System** > **System Cleanup**.
-3. Click **Go** next to **Empty Template Cache**.
-4. Clear your browser cache or open your Client Area in an Incognito/Private window to see the changes.

-## Troubleshooting

-**Problem:** Some boxes are still white.
-**Solution:** Ensure you uploaded the file to the correct folder (`templates/twenty-one/css/`).
-If you are using a Child Theme, the path might differ.
-Remember to empty the *Template Cache* from the Admin Area.

-**Problem:** The logo is not visible on the dark background.
-**Solution:** The CSS file includes a small fix (`.navbar-brand img`) that adds a small white background/border to the logo.
-For the best result, we recommend using a light version of your logo (.png or .svg) with a transparent background.

 ## License

 This project is licensed under the **GNU General Public License v3.0 (GPLv3)**.